 Note: The information presented here is an abbreviated version of our formal General Information for Tours to Mexico: The Lacandon Rainforest and Maya Ruins.
 Its sole purpose is to give readers a sense of what might be involved if they take this tour.
 Although we do our best to make sure that what follows here is completely accurate, it should not be used as a replacement for the formal document which will be sent to all tour registrants, and whose contents supersedes any information contained here.

-It is the opinion of the Centers for Disease Control that travelers to rural areas in Mexico, including Tabasco and Chiapas, are at risk for malaria.
-Consult your doctor about the CDC’s recommendations and what action you should take.
+Malaria: It is the opinion of the Centers for Disease Control that travelers to the Mexican states of Oaxaca and Chiapas are at low risk for malaria.
+You should consult further with your doctor about the CDC’s recommendation and what action you should take.

 Altitude: We reach maximum elevations of about 9,000 feet in the mountains of Chiapas and Oaxaca.
 The Valley of Oaxaca is everywhere about 5,000 feet.